 Ghosted?
 How to move on and stay strong

-Ghosting, or abruptly ending communication with someone without an explanation, has become a pervasive problem in modern dating.
+Ghosting, or abruptly ending communication with someone without an explanation, is a pervasive problem in modern dating.
 It can leave you feeling hurt, confused, and questioning your self-worth.
-A romantic partner's sudden disappearance can cause you to doubt yourself and make it hard to trust your intuition.
-You may wonder if you did something wrong or you may feel frustrated that you've wasted valuable time on someone so unworthy.
+You may wonder if you did something wrong or feel frustrated (or furious!) that you've wasted valuable time on someone so unworthy.

 Ghosting and dating

-While ghosting can occur at any point in a relationship, it's particularly hurtful after a genuine connection has been formed.
-Repeated ghosting can chip away at your confidence and make it difficult to trust new partners.
+While ghosting can occur at any point in a relationship, it's especially hurtful when you believe you’ve formed a genuine connection.
+Repeated ghosting can chip away at your confidence, and make it difficult to trust yourself and future romantic partners.

-Research shows that ghosting is more common each year.
-In fact, 76% of responders in one survey admit to either ghosting or being ghosted.
-The emotional toll of ghosting can include feelings of anxiety, depression, and even self-isolation.
-But ghosting is not a reflection of your worth.
-It's a failure of the other person to communicate appropriately.
+Worse still, ghosting is on the rise with 76% of responders in one serving survey admitting to either ghosting or being ghosted.
+The emotional toll of ghosting can be significant and lead to feelings of anxiety, depression, and even self-isolation.

-As ghosting becomes more prevalent, how do you protect yourself emotionally while continuing to date?
+As ghosting becomes a more common dating experience, how do you protect yourself emotionally while continuing to date?
 Here are some tips:

 Accept that you will never know why you were ghosted

-It’s normal to want closure, but with ghosting, that option isn’t available.
-There’s an assumption in wanting closure that knowing the reason would somehow change the situation or make it less painful.
+It’s natural to want closure.
+There’s an assumption that knowing why the person disappeared will somehow change the situation or make it less painful.

-Unfortunately, even if you were to connect with the ghost, the ghost may not be self-aware enough to understand their motivation and you may not get an honest answer.
-Most likely you will get the excuse that they were busy or weren’t “feeling it.”
+Unfortunately, even if you could connect with the ghoster, if the ghoster isn’t self-aware enough to understand their motivation, you won’t get an honest answer.
+Most likely you would get the excuse that they were busy or weren’t “feeling it.”

 Indeed, studies have shown that the top reasons for ghosting include: